Mootez Zaddem

-Mootez Zaddem (معتز الزدام; born 5 January 2001 in Sousse) is a Tunisian professional footballer who plays as a midfielder for Espérance de Tunis and the Tunisia national team.
+Mootez Zaddem (معتز الزدام; born 5 January 2001 in Sousse) is a Tunisian professional footballer who plays as a midfielder for Erbil club in Iraq Stars League and the Tunisia national team.

 Club career

-On 10 September 2021, Zaddem moved to Étoile Sportive du Sahel on a one-year loan from Valmeria.
+On 10 September 2021, Zaddem moved to Étoile du Sahel on a one-year loan from Valmeria.

 International career

 With the under 20s, he participated in the Africa U-20 Cup of Nations in 2021.
 During this competition held in Mauritania, he played six games.
 Tunisia ranked fourth in the tournament, losing to the Gambia in the match for third place.

 Zaddem made his international debut for Tunisia on 3 December 2021, coming off the bench in the 86th minute against the Syria national football team.
 He was part of the squad that were runners-up in the 2021 FIFA Arab Cup.